Russia moves more troops westward amid Ukraine tensions

 Belarus’ authoritarian president, Alexander Lukashenko said the joint maneuvers will be conducted on Belarus’ western border and also in the country’s south, where it borders Ukraine.
 Lukashenko has increasingly relied on the Kremlin’s support amid Western sanctions over a brutal crackdown on domestic protests.

+Amid the tensions, Ukraine’s Defense Ministry said Tuesday it was speeding up efforts to form reserve battalions that would allow for the rapid deployment of 130,000 recruits to expand the country’s 246,000-strong military.

+The battalions from the newly formed Territorial Defense Forces could include reservists between the ages of 18 and 60.

-The U.S. and its allies have urged Russia to deescalate the situation by calling the troops back to their barracks.
+The United States and its allies have urged Russia to deescalate the situation by calling back the troops amassed near Ukraine.

-Lavrov has responded by reaffirming Moscow’s argument that it’s free to deploy its forces wherever it considers it necessary on its territory.
+Lavrov responded by restating Moscow’s argument that it’s free to deploy its forces wherever it considers it necessary on its territory.

 “We can’t accept demands about our armed forces on our own territory,” Lavrov said, adding that “troops’ training is something that every country does.”